ARMmbed/mbed-fastmodel-agent/README.md

 Key `configs_add` can be added for additional config files for each model, Or Key `config` can be added to overwrite `GLOBAL` config files.

 ## Known limitations:
 1. Fast Models normally have 3 or 4 serial terminal ports.
-But currently only one port is supported at moment.
+But currently only one port is used at moment.